Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Broadford has two active public transport stops offering a mix of train and bus services.
-These stops are served by four distinct routes that together facilitate 203 weekly passenger trips.
-The accessibility of these transports is limited, with residents generally situated 1000 meters away from the nearest stop.
+Broadford has two operational public transport stops offering a mix of train services.
+These stops are served by four distinct routes, facilitating 203 weekly passenger trips in total.
+Transport accessibility is limited, with residents generally residing 1000 meters away from the nearest stop.
+Predominantly residential, Broadford sees most commuters traveling outward, with cars being the primary mode of transport at 94%.
+On average, there are 1.7 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, 14.2% of residents work from home, which may be influenced by COVID-19 conditions.

-On average, service frequency across all routes amounts to 29 trips per day, equating to approximately 101 weekly trips per individual stop.
+Across all routes, service frequency averages 29 trips daily, equating to approximately 101 weekly trips per individual stop.

 Frequently Asked Questions - Transport